CyberAgentAILab/model-based-mbr/README.md

 ./experiments/run_mbr.sh -d wmt19.en-de -s 32
 ```

+## mbrs Library

+Our repository is published to ensure the reproducibility of the research.
+For running MBMBR, it is also available in the [mbrs](https://github.com/naist-nlp/mbrs) library.
+The library is maintained for running various versions of MBR decoding algorithms.
+It is compatible with both Huggingface's transformers and fairseq.
+I recommend using the mbrs library for quick experiments.
+It is also available via pypi: `pip install mbrs`.

 ## Reference

 [Jinnai, Y., Morimura, T., Honda, U., Ariu, K., & Abe, K. (2023).
 Model-based minimum bayes risk decoding. arXiv preprint arXiv:2311.05263.](https://arxiv.org/abs/2311.05263)